graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/make-extend-schema-plugin.md

-In V5, Postgres clients are provisioned on demand, so you can either use a built in mutation step, or for more complex mutations you can use `withPgClient` to run arbitrary (asynchronous) code with access to a pgClient which you may put into a transaction if you like.
+In V5, Postgres clients are provisioned on demand, so you can either use a built in mutation step, or for more complex mutations you can use `withPgClient` to run arbitrary (asynchronous) code with access to a pgClient (which you may place in a transaction if you like), or `withPgClientTransaction` to do the same with a client that's already in a transaction.
 Note that this pgClient is a generic adaptor, so if you want to deal with your Postgres client of choice here you can do so!

 ```js
 const { withPgClientTransaction } = require("grafast");